 The Ahrefs Question

-Ahrefs has a lot of data at their fingertips.
-They tapped into that warehouse to test about 100,000 different, non-branded searches.
+For this investigation, they tested about 100,000 unique, non-branded searches to figure out what value could be assigned to ranking #1 in the SERPs.
 In their analysis, they conclude that the number 1 result gets the most traffic just 49% of the time.
-51% of the time, a page somewhere in the #2 to #10 spot actually gets more traffic than the #1 result.
+51% of the time, a page that ranks somewhere in the #2 to #10 spot actually gets more traffic than the #1 result.
 Sometimes a lot more.

 What Does Being #1 Get You?